A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: HLLX - a Family of Hybrid Riemann Solvers

 For $\omega=0$ we recover the monotone upwind scheme $d_{\omega=0}(\nu) = d_{UP}(\nu)$ and for $\omega=1, d_{\omega=1}(\nu) = d_{LW}(\nu)$ holds true.
 This can be seen in Fig.~\ref{fig:domega}, which shows $d_\omega(\nu)$ for $\omega\in \{0.0, 0.3, 0.7, 1.0\}$.

-The aim of this section is to study the monotonicity behavior of $d_\omega(\nu)$ and produce similar effects as studied in \cite{Torrilhon2012}.
-Let us therefore investigate the solutions of the scheme based on Eq.~\eqref{eq:dOmega} for different values of $\omega$.
-The test problem is the scalar transport equation $u_t + u_x=0$ with initial condition $u_0(x)=\text{sign}(x)$ on the interval $[-1, 1]$.
+The aim of this section is to study the monotonicity behavior of $d_\omega(\nu)$ and produce similar effects to those found in \cite{Torrilhon2012}.
+We therefore investigate solutions of the scheme based on Eq.~\eqref{eq:dOmega} for different values of $\omega$.

+We consider the scalar advection equation $u_t + u_x=0$ and use as initial condition the sign function, sgn$(x)$ on the interval $x\in [-1, 1]$.
 The jump evolves with time on a grid with $n=200$ grid cells until $T_\text{end}=0.25$.
-The Courant number is set to $CFL=0.5$, which shows the maximal deviation of Lax-Wendroff from Upwind, cf. Fig~\ref{fig:domega}.

-We consider the scalar advection equation $u_t + u_x=0$ and use as initial condition the sign function, sgn$(x)$ on the interval $[-1, 1]$.
-The jump evolves with time on a grid with $n=200$ grid cells until $T_\text{end}=0.25$.
-The Courant number is set to $CFL=0.5$, which shows the maximal deviation of Lax-Wendroff from Upwind.
-For different values of $\omega$, we run the test case with the flux function resulting from Eq.~\eqref{eq:gerneralNumFlux} and \eqref{eq:dOmega}.
+The CFL number is set to $\bar \nu=0.5$, which shows the maximal deviation of Lax-Wendroff from Upwind, cf. Fig~\ref{fig:domega}.
+For different values of $\omega$, we analyze the test case with the flux function resulting from Eq.~\eqref{eq:gerneralNumFlux} with \eqref{eq:dOmega}.

 The numerical results for all tested values of $\omega$ are shown in Fig.~\ref{fig:uOmegas}.
 It can be easily seen, that $\omega=0$ and $\omega=1$ correspond to the upwind and the Lax-Wendroff schemes.
 That is, for $\omega=1$ we can observe the well-known oscillations.
-As $\omega$ decreases, the oscillations also decrease until for $\omega \approx 0.5$ it seems like there are no oscillations in Fig.~\ref{fig:uOmegas}.
-For a more detailed analysis, regard Fig.~\ref{fig:maxDomega}, which shows the maximum value of the solutions $u$ as a function of the number of time steps.
-50 time steps correspond to $T_{\text{end}}=0.25$.
-Here, it can be seen that the oscillations appearing in the Lax-Wendroff scheme do not decrease over time.
-As soon as the monotone upwind scheme has enough weight, the oscillations start decreasing in time.
-Now it can be seen, what was not clearly visible in Fig.~\ref{fig:uOmegas}, namely that the oscillations only completely decrease in 50 time steps when $\omega$ is smaller than $0.4$.
+As $\omega$ decreases, the oscillations also decrease and for $\omega \lesssim 0.5$ no oscillations seem to be apparent in Fig.~\ref{fig:uOmegas}.
+For further analysis, the maximum value of the solutions $u$ as a function of the number of time steps is shown in Fig.~\ref{fig:maxDomega}, where 50 time steps correspond to $T_{\text{end}}=0.25$.
+Here, it can be seen that the oscillations of the Lax-Wendroff scheme do not decrease over time, whereas the Upwind scheme does not oscillate at any time.
+For the mixed schemes, a certain amount of weight needs to be given to the monotone Upwind scheme to make sure that the oscillations decrease in time.
+Now it can be seen what was not clearly visible in Fig.~\ref{fig:uOmegas}, namely that oscillations only completely decrease within 50 time steps for $\omega \to 0$.
 Note that these results are essentially independent of the grid size.

+For the rest of the article we will assume that $\omega \leq 0.4$ is sufficiently small to diminish oscillations to an amount which can be considered "vanished".
+This assumption is tested and verified in the numerical experiments in Sec.~\ref{sec:numericalresults}.